organisciak/dissertation/document/3_typology.md

 For
-    example, with online reviews, each individual contributor writes their own review with their own interpretation of the given product, movie, travel destination, etc.; at the same time, the collection of reviews forms a more comprehensive document of people’s attitudes.
+    example, with online reviews, each individual contributor writes their own review with their own interpretation of the given product, movie, travel destination; at the same time, the collection of reviews forms a more comprehensive document of people’s attitudes.

 -   **Iterative**.